artificial-intelligence-class/artificial-intelligence-class.github.io/homeworks/hw5/homework5.md

 =============================================================

 ## Instructions
 In this project, you will implement value iteration.
-You will test your agents first on Gridworld (from class).
+You will test your agents on `Gridworld`.
 The code for this project contains the following files, which are available in a [zip](https://github.com/artificial-intelligence-class/cis521_homeworks/raw/master/hw5/skeleton.zip) archive.
 Files you will edit:
 * valueIterationAgents.py: A value iteration agent for solving known MDPs.